ThomasJBlack/remix-template/README.md

-# Welcome to the Remix Template!
+# Welcome to the Remix Template

 ## Development